 - In the north-east (northern Russia, northern Scandinavia,

-Finland), there develops the Pit-Comb Ceramics culture, which is
+Finland), there developed the Pit-Comb Ceramics culture, which is

-- West of this culture is the Funnelbeaker culture (TRB), the
+- West of this culture was the Funnelbeaker culture (TRB), the

 first farming culture of northern Europe, ranging from the

-- In central and western Europe, the Danubian culture continues,
+- In central and western Europe, the Danubian culture continued,

 especially the Michelsberg culture of southern Germany and

-northern France , which are likely proto-Celtic, and the
+northern France , which were likely proto-Celtic, and the

 Globular Amphora culture of eastern Germany and Hungary, which